usdaud/algotradinglib.github.io/en/pedia/e/event-triggered_algorithms.md

    Political developments, international conflicts, and regulatory changes can dramatically affect global markets.
 Event-triggered algorithms monitor news agencies and official government sites for updates on such events to swiftly adjust [trading strategies](../t/trading_strategies.md).

 4. **Macroeconomic Indicators:**
-   Data releases such as GDP growth rates, employment statistics, and inflation figures are closely watched.
+   Data releases such as GDP [growth rates](../g/growth_rates_in_trading.md), employment statistics, and inflation figures are closely watched.
 Algorithms respond to these indicators by recalibrating their models to reflect the new information, often trading on the immediate market reaction.

 ### Algorithm Design

 Designing a successful event-triggered algorithm involves several key components:

 1. **Event Detection:**
    This is the first and most critical step.
-Sophisticated natural language processing (NLP) techniques and machine learning models are employed to sift through vast amounts of unstructured data to identify relevant events.
+Sophisticated [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) techniques and machine learning models are employed to sift through vast amounts of unstructured data to identify relevant events.
 Entities, keywords, and sentiment scores are extracted to quantify the potential impact of the event.

 2. **Impact Assessment:**
    Once an event is detected, the algorithm must quickly assess its likely impact on the market.
 Historical data, market context, and economic models are often used to predict how the event will affect asset prices.
 This requires a deep understanding of market mechanics and the relationships between different financial instruments.